Physician Assistant (BS)

 Prerequisite Coursework Requirements

 - Science course credit taken over 10 years ago will not be accepted.
 Older science prerequisite courses must be retaken to be considered.
+Alternatively, students may demonstrate continued competence in Biology 201, Biology 202, Chemistry 101, and Chemistry 102 by successful completion of the CLEP Examination in Biology and/or Chemistry.

 - No prerequisite course with a grade below a “C” will be considered.